caiorosa-dev/lab-quest/README.md

 # Lab Quest

-Lab Quest is an educational platform designed to make learning chemistry fun and interactive.
+Lab Quest is an educational platform developed in collaboration with the Química Social community project at Univali.
+It aims to make learning chemistry engaging and interactive, fostering scientific literacy among children, youth, and adults.

+## Technologies Used

+Lab Quest leverages a modern tech stack to deliver its features effectively:

+### Backend
+- **Node.js**: Utilized for server-side operations, requiring version 20 or higher.
+- **Prisma**: Integrated for database migrations and management.
+- **Swagger**: Provides API documentation for easy access and understanding.

+### Infrastructure
+- **Yarn**: Employed as the package manager for handling project dependencies.
+- **Docker**: Used to manage the database and other essential services through containerization.

+### Frontend
+- **React**: Utilized for building the user interface.
+- **Tailwind CSS**: Used for styling the application with utility-first CSS.

 ## Requirements